A Study on Acculturation

 Introduction

 The world is currently characterized by acculturalization where people move from one region to another or one country to another with the central reason of settling.
 Immigration is regarded as either permanent or temporary movement of people from one area to the next one.
 Based on the neoclassical economic theory, the prime reason for such movements is largely defined through the demand and supply of labour force.
-History has it that United Kingdom has been one of the renowned catchment areas for immigrants who moved into the country with different interests.
+History has it that United Kingdom has been one of the renowned catchment areas for immigrants who moved into the country with different interests, including seeking business dissertation help.
 King and Skeldon (2010) indicated that immigrant entrepreneurship is part of the cultural capital that people invest in a different region.
 Countries like UK, Netherlands and United States would commonly refer to them as ethnic minority entrepreneurs while Scandinavia and Sweden would retain the term immigrant entrepreneur.
 Most of these host nations would end being affected by immigration due to concomitant social as well as economic changes.
 Some of the demographic changes seemingly have increased cultural and social diversity across most areas resulting into expansion of the economic and cultural horizons (Hingley et al. 2010).

 Substantially, immigrant entrepreneurs have constantly led to conflicts in terms of the lifestyle, values and interests as well.
 Drori et al. (2009) further noted that immigrant entrepreneurs have impacted consumer behaviours of the hosts in such countries like Sweden and Greece.
 In a case study done across Europe, most of the immigrants would delve into small new firms as seen in the restaurant industry.
 Chefs would go to an extend of substituting or experimenting on new dishes as seen in the case of fusion cuisine, traditional sushi served with Caribbean dishes among others.
 Some of the immigrant entrepreneurs would end being restricted through discrimination that prevails in form of legal qualifications, social prejudice and even language skills.
 On the basis of ethnic entrepreneurship, three perspectives would always emerge as far as consumer trends and behaviour are put into consideration (Williams and Shaw 2013).
 The thought of the cultural perspective points at the cultural background that puts the immigrant in the light of entrepreneurship.
 The structural perspective looks at the immigrant’s predisposition and the economic that enables one to survive as well as make a living.